Operation Simba: Siege

-Final offensive
+Operation Hadaf

 By the start of 1975, the Sultan's Armed Forces and the Imperial Iranian Task Force were preparing a final offensive to clear the rebels, who had renamed their movement the Popular Front for the Liberation of Oman (PFLO) from the western jebel.
 However, attacks in the early part of the year against the Shershitti Caves were defeated with heavy losses.

 The final offensive was codenamed Operation Hadaf.
 Brigadier John Akehurst, who by this time commanded the Dhofar Brigade, intended to launch the main attack from a recently captured airstrip at Deefa.
 To distract the PFLO, a diversion was to be launched from Sarfait.
 By this time, Sarfait was occupied by the Muscat Regiment, commanded by Lieutenant Colonel Ian Christie.
-For the preceding weeks, the Muscat Regiment had been openly clearing the gully which descended the escarpment of anti-personnel mines, but had covertly cleared another route which descended the back of the ridge.
+For the preceding weeks, the Muscat Regiment had been openly clearing anti-personnel mines from the gully which descended the escarpment, but had covertly cleared another route which descended the back of the ridge.

 On 14 October 1975, the Muscat Regiment moved at night down this alternate route, and secured "Capstan" with very little opposition.
 In response, the PFLO launched a heavy bombardment from 85-mm guns sited inside the PDRY against both the Simba position and the newly captured line.
-With this unexpected success, Akehurst discarded much of his earlier plan.
+With the Muscat Regimant's unexpected success, Akehurst discarded much of his earlier plan.
 Two additional infantry companies were flown into Sarfait to reinforce the attack.
 Major General Ken Perkins, commanding the SAF, ordered Hawker Hunter jets which the SAF had recently acquired from Jordan to attack the PFLO's artillery and rocket positions inside the PDRY.
 On 17 October, while these air strikes destroyed almost all the guns and greatly reduced the number of shells and mortar bombs which hit the Sarfait position, the two reinforcements companies passed through "Capstan" and reached the sea, establishing a line of outposts which effectively cut the "Freedom Road".